Summer Research Opportunities

 Click here for more information about the program.

-This past summer, two economics majors conducted summer research with Professor Shamshak.
+In the Summer 2013 session, two economics majors conducted summer research with Professor Shamshak.

 Click here for more details.